About this site's lack of design: Yes, it's supposed to look this way — I'm helping create a new sandbox theme for WordPress (see it on GitHub).

 So, Q&A time: Where do you go to escape the distractions of work, whether for writing or any other purpose?

-25 comments on “And The Weather Is Beautiful”
+25 responses to “And The Weather Is Beautiful”

 I’ve found that heading over to my favorite coffee shop is a nice, relaxing way to write for my site.
 Sitting there allows me to put other things aside and simply focus on what I’m writing.